Pillarisation: Italy

 A comparable form of pillarisation existed in Italy during the period of the First Italian Republic.

 Multiple trade unions were aligned with different political parties and ideologies.
 The Italian Confederation of Trades Unions maintained close ties with Christian Democracy, while the Italian General Confederation of Labour was associated with the Italian Communist Party.
 The General Labour Union was linked to the Italian Social Movement, and the Italian Labour Union had connections with the Italian Republican Party and the Italian Democratic Socialist Party.

 The state-owned public broadcaster RAI was also divided along party lines.
 Rai 1 was generally regarded as being close to Christian Democracy, Rai 2 to the Italian Socialist Party, and Rai 3 to the Italian Communist Party.

 Northern Ireland

 The term "pillarisation" has also been applied to describe the segregation between the two principal ethno-religious communities in Northern Ireland, particularly between the establishment of Northern Ireland in 1922 and the end of The Troubles (1969–1998).
 Although both segregation and elements of pillarisation continue to exist, they have been gradually declining.

 A distinctive feature of pillarisation in Northern Ireland was the imbalance of power between the two groups.
 The Protestant–Unionist–Loyalist population held clear political, economic, and social dominance over the Catholic–Nationalist–Republican community.
-This dynamic has been characterized as a form of pillarisation "without consociationalism", meaning that, unlike in the Netherlands or Belgium, social separation existed without an accompanying system of power-sharing or institutional balance between the communities.
+This dynamic has been characterised as a form of pillarisation "without consociationalism", meaning that, unlike in the Netherlands or Belgium, social separation existed without an accompanying system of power-sharing or institutional balance between the communities.